Fast computation of isomorphisms of hyperelliptic curves and explicit Galois descent: Isomorphisms between forms and hyperelliptic curves

-Thirdly, because of homogeneity, we may suppose that the $\lambda$ in (\ref{eq:Meq}) equals $1$ after enlarging $k$ by a radical extension if necessary.
-Note that though this radical extension is a priori unknown, the details of the algorithm below will show how it can be determined.
+Third, because of homogeneity, we may suppose that the $\lambda$ in Equation~\eqref{eq:Meq} equals $1$, after enlarging $k$ by a radical extension if necessary.
+Note that though this radical extension is \emph{a priori} unknown, the details of the algorithm below will show how it can be determined.